Mask

 This information was automatically generated from data provided by MOA: University of British Columbia.
 It has been standardized to aid in finding and grouping information within the RRN.
 Accuracy and meaning should be verified from the Data Source tab.

 Carved, wooden, khenkho mask with a long beak and a raised triangular protrusion for a nose.
 The beak is hinged with metal wire on either side.
 The beak is painted black with a red mouth.
 The nose has a red painted s-shape with white around it.
 Attached to the head is a set of horns with a curled end.
-The eyes are clear glass white, outlined in red on a white, ovoid shaped background; brow is black.
+The right side eye socket is empty; the left side eye is made from an old flashlight bulb.
+The eye area is outlined in red on a white, ovoid shaped background; the brow is black.
 The inside of the mask is hollow.
 Beak opens slightly.
-The mask is painted black, red, and white with Northwest Coast stylized designs.
+The mask is painted black, red, and white with stylized designs.

 Collected by Muse Gallery, during trip to Kwakwaka'wakw villages.